31-Year-Old Pitcher – Free Agent

 David Carpenter Contract Information:

-Signed a minor-league contract with the Angels in May of 2016.
+Signed a minor league contract with the Ray in January of 2017.

 To instantly reveal our fantasy analysis of every player – including David Carpenter – simply subscribe now.

 |2015 (Multiple Teams)||29||MAJ||WAS/NYY||30||0||0||24.7||25||11||4||15||9||0||1||0||2||6||4.01||1.38|